shankarananth/CarND-LaneLines-P1/README.md

 5) I did not have experience with Jupyter.
 It is very different for a coding environment.
 However after using it I could visibly see the advantage of such an environment.

-6) Line Extrapolation - I used y=mx+c to identify extrapolated line (First identify slope with co-ordinates ((y2-y1)/(x2-x1)), Second calculate C and Third idenfy new co-ordiantes based on given y-axis)
+6) Line Extrapolation - I used y=mx+c draw the extrapolated line (First identify slope with co-ordinates ((y2-y1)/(x2-x1)), Second calculate C and Third identify new co-ordinates based on given y-axis)

 Results uploaded to Youtube